marvingay/org-battleground/README.md

 Made with React and TypeScript.

-Connects with a [backend](https://github.com/marvingay/orgbg-backend) made with Node.js, Express, and MongoDB.
+Connects with a [backend](https://github.com/marvingay/orgbg-backend) made with TypeScript, Node.js, Express, and MongoDB.

 Website: https://orgbattleground.club/